Dealing With Anger Outbursts and Parkinson’s | MyParkinsonsTeam

 The stress of caregiving is a common topic of conversation on MyParkinsonsTeam.
 One member wrote, “My wife has Parkinson’s.
 It is hard to deal with all her ups and downs.
 We are both exhausted.”

-Another member wrote about her husband with Parkinson’s: “His dementia is hard.
-He is emotional at times, angry at times, and is not aware where he is at times.”
-One member said, “My husband has Parkinson’s, dementia, diabetes, and a bad heart.
+A third member said, “My husband has Parkinson’s, dementia, diabetes, and a bad heart.
 It is getting more and more difficult to give him his medications, as he gets very angry and does not take them.”

-Tips for Caregiving for Parkinson’s With Psychosis
+Caregiving Tips for Parkinson’s Disease With Psychosis

 “My husband has PD dementia.
 He suffers from delusions and some paranoia.
 The past week or so has been difficult.
 He believes the delusion so strongly that it keeps him stressed.
 At times he won’t eat, and he is having trouble sleeping,” wrote a member.